 Acute Care Nurse Practitioner (NP) – Education, Licensure & Salary

-Acute care refers to the treatment of an illness or injury that requires immediate attention.
+Acute care refers to treating an illness or injury requiring immediate attention.
 It is typically provided in an emergency setting such as a hospital, urgent care center, or other healthcare facility.
 In contrast, primary care encompasses preventative treatments and management of chronic illnesses.
 Acute care nurse practitioners (ACNPs) are an important part of providing quality healthcare, as they possess the specialized knowledge and experience to provide urgent or emergency care to patients in various clinical settings.

-ACNPs are skilled in managing complex, serious, or life-threatening illnesses and injuries, utilizing evidence-based practices to provide the best possible outcomes for their patients.
+ACNPs are skilled in managing complex, serious, or life-threatening illnesses and injuries.
+They utilize evidence-based practices to provide the best possible outcomes for their patients.
 They can diagnose various medical conditions, order diagnostic tests and lab work, prescribe medications and treatments, and provide patient education on preventive care.

 Becoming an ACNP starts with becoming a registered nurse and subsequently completing a graduate program for acute care nurse practitioners.
 Depending on the population focus of the program they complete, ACNPs will specialize in either adult-gerontology or pediatrics.
 Students can complete a master’s of science in nursing, a doctor of nursing practice degree, or a post-graduate certificate.

 Nurse practitioners (NPs), including ACNPs, are in very high demand.
-Between 2021 and 2031, the Bureau of Labor Statistics (BLS 2022) estimates that there will be a 46 percent increase in jobs for NPs.
-This will be at least 112,700 new open positions.
+Between 2022 and 2032, the Bureau of Labor Statistics (BLS 2024) estimates that there will be a 38 percent increase in jobs for NPs.
+This will be at least 123,600 new open positions.
 The demand is largely driven by the aging Baby Boomer generation, who are not only retiring from the workforce but also placing an increased demand on the healthcare system.
-On average, ACNPs earn $117,770 per year (Salary.com 2023).

-Keep reading to learn more about becoming an ACNP and provide timely, high-quality care to patients when they need it most.
+Keep reading to learn more about becoming an ACNP and providing timely, high-quality care to patients when they need it most.

 How to Become an Acute Care Nurse Practitioner (NP)